adidas/api-guidelines/evolution/naming-conventions.md

 ## General Naming Rules

 - Use American English
-- Use lowercase ("snake_case")
 - Don't use acronyms
+- Use terms from
-- Use underscore to delimit words
+- Use underscore to delimit words unless stated otherwise
+- Use lowercase ("snake_case") unless stated otherwise

 Every identifier **MUST** be in American English and written in `lowercase`.
 An identifier **SHOULD NOT** contain acronyms.
 Underscore (`_`) **MUST** be used to delimit combined words.